dubzzz/package-analyzer-vue/Remarks_On_Vue.md

 - Integration eslint + Vue is a bit buggy in VS Code (// eslint-disable-next-line)
 - Methods have to be function not lambdas
 - Need for a specific VSCode extension
-- Need to explicitely declare `components` to be able to use them in the template
+- Need to explicitely declare `components` to be able to use them in the template - `Unknown custom element`
 - Vue devtools does not detect Vue (sometimes when Vue fails with Vue.use(undefined))